Hamiltonicity of Step-graphon: Pre-processing: Removal of self-loops

-If $W'$ still has a nonzero diagonal block (equivalently, $\vec S'$ has a self-loop), then we perform the surgery again for $W'$ (resp., $\vec S'$) on the corresponding block (resp. node).
-Iterating this procedure until we obtain a graphon which admits a partition such that its associated skeleton graph does not have any self-loop.
+If $W'$ still has a nonzero diagonal block, then we perform the surgery again for $W'$ on the corresponding block.
+Iterating this procedure until we obtain a graphon whose diagonal blocks are zero.
 We introduce the following definition:

-\begin{Definition} A step-graphon $W$ is {\bf loop free} it there is a (and hence, any) partition such that the associated skeleton graph does not have any self-loop. \end{Definition}
+\begin{definition} A step-graphon $W$ is {\bf loop free} if there is a (and hence, any) partition such that the associated skeleton graph does not have any self-loop. \end{definition}

-The following result is then a corollary of Theorem~\ref{thm:reducetozerodiagonal}:
+The following result is then an immediate consequence of Theorem~\ref{thm:reducetozerodiagonal}:

-\begin{Corollary} If a step-graphon $W$ satisfies Condition~$\star$, for $\star = A, B, C$, then there exists a loop-free step-graphon $W'$ such that $W'\leq W$ and satisfies Condition~$\star$. \end{Corollary}
+\begin{corollary} If a step-graphon $W$ satisfies Condition~$\star$, for $\star \in \{A, B, C\}$, then there is a loop-free step-graphon $W'$ such that $W'\leq W$ and satisfies the same condition. \end{corollary}